gcaliene/test-react-todomvc/README.md

 Netlify was used for deloyment as its use of CDNs provides a faster load time than other hosts (github, heroku, bitbucket).

 ### Spec Violations
 While I agree with having many feature-branches, I only used the master branch as this project was simple enough to not necessitate mulitple branches.
-However, I have made detailed commits all throughout the project, some with descriptions.
-If I were to convert this app to use Redux or add persistant storage, then I would definitely make a branch.
+However, I have made detailed commits all throughout the project.
+If I were to convert this app to use Redux, add persistant storage, or add a major feature (e.g. authentication), then I would definitely make a branch.

-The use of Css Preprocessors are not encouraged with React as "features like mixins and nesting are replaced by component composition."
+The use of CSS Preprocessors are not encouraged with React as "features like mixins and nesting are replaced by component composition."
 This is why I stuck to using 3 css files which will get autoprefixed and minimized on production.
 There are other reasons why I didn't use Sass, which is why I've included 2 articles on the subject as well as Facebook recommendation in the Articles section.

 I didn't use a utils folder because I didn't find a need for it.
 I reserve it for authentication, custom middleware, or storage options, none of which is required or necessary when creating a React app.